dillonhicks/rsnek/Milestones.md

 ## v0.4.0 - Threadsafe Refcounts

-libfringe allows for generators and self managed stacks that can be the basis of greenlets/uthreads for optimizing single threaded cases.
+libfringe allows for generators and self managed stacks that can be the basis of uthreads for optimizing single threaded cases.

 ## v0.5.0 - Classobj

-Properly implement class objects
+Properly implement class objects and switch the hardcoded types to use them for builtin types

 ## vFuture